 An audit without an action plan is just a report.
 Prioritize your fixes by impact:

-Create content for prompts where competitors appear but you don't.
+- HIGH.
+Fill content gaps: Create content for prompts where competitors appear but you don't.
 Focus on the prompts with the highest commercial intent first.
 Each piece should directly answer the question the prompt asks.

-Add FAQ sections, quotable definitions, statistics, and comparison tables to pages that exist but don't get cited.
+- MEDIUM.
+Improve existing pages: Add FAQ sections, quotable definitions, statistics, and comparison tables to pages that exist but don't get cited.
 Make the content easy for AI to extract and quote.

 Audit Deliverables Checklist